Model connectivity & developmentManage a modeling projectModeling deployment FAQLive deployment compute usage

 Drivers of increased or decreased usage

 Live deployments use compute-seconds while they are active.
-There are a few strategies for controlling the overall usage of a deployment.
+The following strategies can help control the overall usage of a deployment:

 • Live deployments will run until they are explicitly stopped or canceled.
 It is important to monitor for live deployment usage to ensure that deployments are not erroneously left running when they are not needed.
 This can be common on staging deployments.